Creating a Healthcare Proxy

 Trusts are an excellent estate planning tool for protecting your assets.
 Trusts allow you to take action with your resources now, rather than when you pass away.
 You can use trusts to make decisions about your assets, name beneficiaries, avoid probate problems, and even protect certain assets from long-term care and nursing home costs.

 The type and size of trust will depend on your needs and the governing law.
 Trusts are a flexible way to protect your estate and provide for those around you.
 Types of trusts include living trusts, which you can revoke before you pass away, and testamentary trusts, which are established by your will.

 When you contact Chaves Perlowitz Luftig LLP, an NYC estate planning lawyer can review your goals and your assets and advise you on the best route to take.
 To discuss how you may incorporate trusts into your estate plan, schedule a free consultation today.

 Talk to a Manhattan Estate Planning Attorney Now

-Schedule a free consultation with the experienced Manhattan estate planning lawyers at Chaves Perlowitz Luftig LLP.
+Schedule a free consultation with the experienced Manhattan estate planning lawyers at Chaves Perlowitz Luftig LLP in New York.
 Whether you are just starting the estate planning process or need to update your plan, our knowledgeable lawyers can help you meet your goals and ensure your plan is effective.